status-im/nimbus-eth2/docs/the_style_book/src/03_language.md

   * Tooling needed to discover API - return types, parameters, error handling
 * Obfuscated data and control flow
 * Poor debugging support
+* Surprising scope effects on identifier names

 ### Practical notes

 * Consider a more specific, non-macro version first
 * Use a difficulty multiplier to weigh introduction of macros:
-  * templates are 10x harder to understand than plain code
+  * Templates are 10x harder to understand than plain code
-  * macros are 10x harder than templates, thus 100x harder than plain code
+  * Macros are 10x harder than templates, thus 100x harder than plain code
 * Write as much code as possible in templates, and glue together using macros

 See also: [macro defense](https://github.com/status-im/nimbus-eth2/wiki/The-macro-skeptics-guide-to-the-p2pProtocol-macro)